Baby Wheezing – Causes, Symptoms and Remedies

 5. Sleep Apnea

-Where the obstruction in the airway, sleep apnea is can occur.
+Where the obstruction in the airway, sleep apnea can occur.
 A common condition arises owing to infection in tonsils and adenoids.
-Tissues expand, resulting in infection and press hard against the airway that leads to wheezing while breathing.
+Tissues expand, resulting in infection and press hard against the airway, which leads to wheezing while breathing.

 6. Choking